DanielLChang/Shiparoo/docs/README.md

 ### Mobile
 * [React Native][native] will be used to port Shiparoo onto mobile platforms, making the application more accessible.
 [native]: https://facebook.github.io/react-native/

+### User Accounts (Maybe?)
+* Users will be able to sign up/log in to see history of their shipments.